yujie-ren/MLLM-papers/README.md

 8. Lifelong Knowledge Editing for Vision Language Models with Low-Rank Mixture-of-Experts  [[pdf]](https://openaccess.thecvf.com/content/CVPR2025/html/Chen_Lifelong_Knowledge_Editing_for_Vision_Language_Models_with_Low-Rank_Mixture-of-Experts_CVPR_2025_paper.html)
 (ECNU, Model editing for VLM)
 9. What's in the Image?
 A Deep-Dive into the Vision of Vision Language Models  [[pdf]](https://openaccess.thecvf.com/content/CVPR2025/html/Kaduri_Whats_in_the_Image_A_Deep-Dive_into_the_Vision_of_CVPR_2025_paper.html)
-(Weizmann Institute of Science, VLM interpretability, )
+(Weizmann Institute of Science, VLM interpretability, How VLM process visual information)